-Material Developments in Human Resources / Industrial Relations Front
+Material Developments in Human Resources / Industrial Relations Front, Including Number of People Employed

 The Company believes that Human Resources are its key assets.
-The total number of employees and consultant of the Company is 5427.
+The total number of employees and consultant of the Company is 5541.
 The Company's HR policy focuses on developing the skill and competencies of all the employees, facilitating team work and total employee involvement, providing a happy work environment to the employees and support to their families and remaining a socially responsible Company contributing to the society.